 The St. Paul PHA’s HCV Waiting List is currently closed.
-The lottery from the June 2019 waiting list open should be completed by mid-July.
+The lottery from the June 2019 waiting list opening has been completed.
 Applicants are strongly encouraged to check their status online at www.waitlistcheck.com to see if they have been selected for the St. Paul PHA's HCV Waiting List.

 The PHA does not provide any emergency shelter.
 All of the PHA’s public housing units are occupied and all Section 8 Housing Choice Voucher subsidies are in use, with long waiting lists for both programs.
 (The Section 8 waiting list has been closed since 2007.)

 Families in Ramsey County who have no housing options and are seeking emergency overnight shelter should call Street Works Coordinated Entry at 651-291-0211 or 651-215-2262.
 The staff at Street Works Coordinated Entry will assess whether the family is eligible for emergency shelter or supportive housing in one of the project-based voucher programs and make a referral if possible.

 Single adults who are experiencing homelessness and are seeking emergency shelter can call the Dorothy Day Center, 651-647-2350 or go to 183 Old 6th Street in St. Paul.

 Youth (14 to 24 years old) who are experiencing homelessness and are seeking resources for shelter can call Safe Zone, 651-224-9644 or go to the Safe Zone Drop In Center at 130 East 7th Street in downtown Saint Paul, located in the Metro Square building.